 A backup or portable file is not the main working file but functions as a zipped file that you can restore should your company data file be lost or corrupted.

-Database Support Files (*.DSN, *.ND, *.TLG)
+What are the Database Support Files (*.DSN, *.ND, *.TLG)

 1. *.DSN:

-DSN indicates the Data Source Name, which is a text file that comprises all the information needed for the QuickBooks program to connect to the QuickBooks company file.
+DSN indicates Data Source Name, which is a text file that comprises all the information needed for the QuickBooks program to connect to the QuickBooks company file.

 2. *.ND:

 ND indicates Network Data.
-It is a config.
-The file that allows access to our QB company file.
+It is a config. file that allows access to our QB company file.

 3. *.TLG:

-TLG indicates a Transaction Log which is a log file that keeps track of changes to the file since the last manual backup (with complete file verification).
+TLG indicates a Transaction Log, which is a log file that keeps track of changes to the file since the last manual backup (with complete file verification).

-The QuickBooks professionals team is easily approachable through phone support numbers, email support, and live chat.
-The customer support team is very prompt in handling the queries and problems reported to them by the QB users.
-Thus hesitate no longer and reach out to us to get immediate support team smbaccountants.com.
+Hope you are now much clearer on the concept of the Quickbooks DSN file.
+But if you are looking to get more info, then the customer support team is very prompt in handling the queries and problems reported to them by the QB users.
+Thus, hesitate no longer and reach out to us to get immediate support.
+Call our QuickBooks Pro advisor support phone number at smbaccountants.com.

-Frequently Asked Questions(FAQs)
+Frequently Asked Questions

-Q 2: How are QuickBooks DSN files classified?
+Q 1: How are QuickBooks DSN files classified?

 - .QBB, and .QBM, are known for backup file types